-[10] Decree On The Monopoly Of Advertisements 1.
-The printing of advertisements, in newspapers, books, bill-boards, kiosks, in offices and other establishments is declared to be a State monopoly.
+1. The printing of advertisements, in newspapers, books, bill-boards, kiosks, in offices and other establishments is declared to be a State monopoly.

-- 2. Advertisements may only be published in the organs of the Provisional Workers' and Peasants' Government at Petrograd, and in the organs of local Soviets. - 3.
-The proprietors of newspapers and advertising offices, as well as all employees of such establishments, should remain at their posts until the transfer of the advertisement business to the Government... superintending the uninterrupted continuation of their houses, and turning over to the Soviets all private advertising and the sums received therefor, as well as all accounts and copy. - 4.
-All managers of publications and businesses dealing with paid advertising, as well as their employees and workers, shall agree to hold a City Congress, and to join, first the City Trade Unions, and then the All-Russian Unions, to organise more thoroughly and justly the advertising business in the Soviet publications, as well as to prepare better rules for the public utility of advertising. - 5.
-All persons found guilty of having concealed documents or money, or having sabotaged the regulations indicated in paragraphs 3 and 4, will be punished by a sentence of not more than three years' imprisonment, and all their property will be confiscated. - 6.
-The paid insertion of advertisements... in private publications, or under a masqued form, will also be severely penalised. - 7.
-Advertising offices are confiscated by the Government, the owners being entitled to compensation in cases of necessity.
-Small proprietors, depositors and stockholders of the confiscated establishments will be reimbursed for all moneys held by them in the concern. - 8.
-All buildings, officers, counters, and in general every establishment doing a business in advertising, should immediately inform the Soviet of Workers' and Soldiers' Deputies of its address, and proceed to the transfer of its business, under penalty of the punishment indicated in paragraph 5.
+2. Advertisements may only be published in the organs of the Provisional Workers' and Peasants' Government at Petrograd, and in the organs of local Soviets.

+3. The proprietors of newspapers and advertising offices, as well as all employees of such establishments, should remain at their posts until the transfer of the advertisement business to the Government ... superintending the uninterrupted continuation of their houses, and turning over to the Soviets all private advertising and the sums received therefor, as well as all accounts and copy.

+4. All managers of publications and business dealing with paid advertising, as well as their employees and workers, shall agree to hold a City Congress, and to unite, first into City Trade Unions, and then into an All-Russian Union, to organise more thoroughly and justly the advertising business in the Soviet publications, as well as to prepare better rules for the public utility of advertising.

+5. All persons found guilty of having concealed documents or money, or having sabotaged the regulations indicated in paragraphs 3 and 4, will be punished by a sentence of not more than three years' imprisonment, and all their property will be confiscated.

+6. The paid insertion of advertisements ... in private publications, or under a masqued form, will also be severely penalised.

+7. Advertising offices are confiscated by the Government, the owners being entitled to compensation in cases of necessity.
+Small proprietors, depositors and stock-holders of the confiscated establishments will be reimbursed for all moneys held by them in the concern.

+8. All buildings and offices, and in general every establishment doing a business in advertising, should immediately inform the Soviet of Workers' and Soldiers' Deputies of its address, and proceed to the transfer of its business, under penalty of the punishment indicated in paragraph 5.
-President of the Council of People's Commissars, V. I. Ulianov (Lenin)

-People's Commissar for Public Instruction, A. V. Lunatcharsky

-> Secretary of the Council, N. Gorbunov
+President of the Council of People's Commissars, Vl.
+Ulianov (Lenin).
+People's Commissar for Public Instruction, A. V. Lunatcharsky.
+Secretary of the Council, N. Gorbunov.